Picard-Vessiot Extensions of Real Differential Fields: Forms of

-It is known that if $h$ is a non degenerate hermitian form on $\overline{k}^n$, then $h$ is equivalent to a hermitian form with matrix $I_p$, for some integer $p$ with $0\leq p \leq n$, called the index of $h$ and that two non degenerate hermitian forms on $\overline{k}^n$ are equivalent if and only if their indexes coincide.
+It is known that if $h$ is a nondegenerate hermitian form on $\overline{k}^n$, then $h$ is equivalent to a hermitian form with matrix $I_p$, for some integer $p$ with $0\leq p \leq n$, called the index of $h$ and that two nondegenerate hermitian forms on $\overline{k}^n$ are equivalent if and only if their indices coincide (see \cite[Chapter~VII, Section~29, Example~29.19]{Inv} and \cite[Section~3.3]{BP}).

-We fix $G=\{ M \in \SL(n,\overline{k}) : \overline{M}^t I_p M = I_p \}$ and consider the action of $\Gal(\overline{k}|k)$ on $\SL(n,\overline{k})$ given by $c(M)=I_p (\overline{M}^t)^{-1} I_p$.
+We fix $G=\big\{ M \in \SL\big(n,\overline{k}\big)\colon \overline{M}^t I_p M = I_p \big\}$ and consider the action of $\Gal\big(\overline{k}|k\big)$ on $\SL\big(n,\overline{k}\big)$ given by $c(M)=I_p \big(\overline{M}^t\big)^{-1} I_p$.
 We shall prove